zerolawtech/SFT-Protocol/docs/multisig.rst

    included within the owner list.
 -  ``uint32 _threshold``: The number of calls required for the owner to perform a multi-sig action.

+The owner is assigned an ID by generated as a keccak of the contract address.
+This is available from the public getter ``ownerID``.

 The owner has the highest level of control over the contract.
 Associated addresses may always call any admin-level functionality.